tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 Cons:
 * This solution presents a challenge when workers can easily become unavailable, in which case it is not straightforward to immediately find another available worker to take over*
-* This solution is blocked on `tf.keras.models.load_model` being available on PS (if we have another cloning solution, that works too)
+* This solution is blocked on `tf.keras.models.load_model` being available on PS, if `variable_partitioner` is used.
+Here, model saving and loading are for cloning the model, so if there is an alternative to clone, this solution is not blocked.
 * Users who can afford to allocate a high priority on an evaluator task cannot do so with workers; workers would simply have the same, usually lower, priority (and thus more frequent function-takeovers)

 *Fault tolerance, the first con, may further be addressed with possibly another `ClusterCoordinator`, if it shares the threads with the other `ClusterCoordinator`, and the library allows multiple function queues to be accessed by the threads.
 More details may be discussed in a separate RFC.